dhanushm5/swift_pay/README.md

 - User authentication and management
   - Traditional username/password login
   - Facial recognition authentication for enhanced security
+  - NFC card authentication as an alternative verification method
 - Balance management (add, deposit, check)
 - Send and receive payments
 - Transaction history tracking (by user, by transaction ID)
 - Blockchain-based security with Ethereum smart contracts
 - Responsive UI with shadcn components
 - RESTful API for interacting with the blockchain
-- Biometric verification for secure transactions
+- Multi-factor authentication options (biometric and NFC)

 ## Tech Stack